unofficial-skills/Alpha-Tube/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/andrewstech1?label=follow&style=plastic)](https://twitter.com/andrewstech1)

 -----------------------------------------------------------------------------------------
-# STATUS-UPDATE
+# BIG-UPDATE

-Hello all, sorry for the wait.
-The skill is still under development and I hope to publish it soon.
+The new api is now working, all that remains is for the last few bugs to be fixed!

 We now have a Discord sever which you can join [here](https://discord.gg/Ye2a4UY)